 Here are how many Discover cards you can have:

-Per account: You can get up to five cards for authorized users per account.
+Per account: You can get up to 5 cards for authorized users per account.

 As an authorized user: There’s no limit reported for how many Discover accounts you can be an authorized user on.